-Date: November 7, 2023 Ву: /s/ Michel Detheux
+Date: May 10, 2024 By: /s/ Michel Detheux

 Michel Detheux

 Chief Executive Officer

 (Principal Executive Officer)

-Date: November 7, 2023 Ву: /s/ Matthew Gall
+Date: May 10, 2024 By: /s/ Matthew Gall

 Matthew Gall

 Chief Financial Officer

 (Principal Financial and Accounting Officer)

-A signed original of this written statement required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to iTeos Therapeutics, Inc. and will be retained by iTeos Therapeutics, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Therapeutics, Inc. and will be retained by iTeos Ther request. nes-Oxley Act of 2002 has been provided to iTeos d to the Securities and Exchange Commission or its staff upon

+·